GergelyTuri/optoImaging/README.md

 * The actual output power is also depending on the scanning rate, the objective's back aperture and other scanning settings.
 You'll get more power if the the back aperture of the objective is large (e.g. Nikon 16x).
 * Due to the low duty cycle the actual power during scanning will be way lower compared to the power w/o scannig.
 In my hands even very low LED power (~6 mW measurd below the objective during scanning) was enough to activate ArchT and Breaches.
+* You can use a relay to switch the LED on and off instead of the custom "signal conditioning" box.

 Please cite:<br>
 Turi GF, Li WK, Chavlis S, Pandi I, O'Hare J, Priestley JB, Grosmark AD, Liao